 General Degree Requirements

-The Ph.D. in Kinesiology requires a minimum of 66 hours, including 33 hours of core coursework and 6 hours of required doctoral dissertation hours.
+The Ph.D. in Kinesiology requires a minimum of 66 hours, including 6 hours of required doctoral dissertation hours.

-The remaining 27 hours are designated electives that are pertinent to a students course of study.
+These hours are comprised of the required courses below, HHP Journal Club, course hours for preparing the required PhD Candidacy Project, and designated electives that are pertinent to a students course of study.
 These are to be taken under the direction and approval of the student’s advisor.
 These electives can be drawn from the designated elective course list and include classes (both scheduled and Special Problems classes) offered within the department, classes offered in other departments within the University of Houston, or classes offered in support areas at other academic institutions.
 The approved electives will provide the student with an academic foundation in the particular discipline of study within the Ph.D. program.